tapfortap/Documentation/AndroidChangelog.md

+2.3.0 / 2013-04-03

+  * Earning can now be paused from the web interface
+  * Added new events to app wall and interstitial
+    * onShow
+    * onReceiveAd
+  * AdView's can now be buffered by calling setBuffer(true).
+This allows you to hide the adView until an ad has been downloaded.
+  * Upgraded AdMob to 6.3.1
+  * Added support for AdMob interstitial mediation

 ### 2.2.0 / 2013-03-11

-  * Added in caching for interstitials/app-walls
+  * Cache AppWall/Interstitial ad.
+Results is smoother displaying of full screen ads.
-  * Add a failedToDownload for app-walls and interstitials
+  * Add onFail to interstital and app-wall

 ### 2.1.2 / 2013-02-05